Replaced "Germans" with China: How the replacement of Siemens equipment will affect the construction of the first NPP in Turkey

 Anton Dedusenko

 As a reminder, the Akkuyu nuclear power plant is being built in Turkey with the participation of Russia and according to a Russian project.
-The plant will include four power units with VVER-1200 generation 3+ reactors.
-This will be the first nuclear power plant in Turkey, and it will be located on the Mediterranean coast, in the province of Mersin.
+The station will include four power units with VVER-1200 generation 3+ reactors.
+This will be the first NPP in Turkey, and it will be located on the Mediterranean coast, in the province of Mersin.

-For the first time in the global nuclear industry, the Russian-Turkish project is being implemented according to the Build-Own-Operate (BOO) model.
-According to this scheme, one party (the investor-contractor) designs, builds, and operates the nuclear power plant at its own expense, becoming its owner.
-The other party (in this case, the Republic of Turkey) is responsible for obtaining the necessary permits and undertakes to purchase a certain portion of the electricity produced at a fixed price.
+For the first time in the global nuclear industry, the Russian-Turkish project is being implemented according to the Build-Own-Operate (BOO) model, which means "build-own-operate".
+According to this scheme, one party (the investor-contractor) designs, builds and operates the NPP at its own expense, becoming its owner.
+The other party (in this case, the Republic of Turkey) is responsible for obtaining the necessary permits and undertakes to purchase a certain part of the electricity produced at a fixed price.
 The owner sells the remaining part of the nuclear generation on the open market.

-According to Dedusenko, electricity from the Akkuyu NPP will be transmitted via a power transmission line over a thousand kilometers long to six transformer substations.
+According to Dedusenko, electricity from the Akkuyu NPP will be transmitted via a power transmission line more than a thousand kilometers long to six transformer substations.
 A line from Akkuyu to Mersin has already been built.
-An agreement has been signed with TEİAŞ (the company responsible for electricity transmission in Turkey) to connect the NPP to the country's power system.
-High-voltage lines are currently being erected to transmit power from the nuclear power plant.
+An agreement has been signed with TEİAŞ (a company that transmits electricity in Turkey) to connect the NPP to the country's power system.
+High-voltage lines are currently being built to supply power from the nuclear power plant.

 As it became known earlier, the laboratories of the Akkuyu NPP are ready to work according to international standards.
-Forty employees of the nuclear power plant's five laboratories have been trained.
-This is preparation for certification according to ISO 17025.
-This step is important for full accreditation, which will confirm the high quality and safety of the station's operation.
+Forty employees of the five laboratories of the nuclear power plant have been trained.
+This is preparation for certification according to the ISO 17025 standard.
+This step is important for full accreditation, it will confirm the high quality and safety of the station's operation.

 Read materials on the topic: